Debian 12 Is Now EOL —

 Is Debian LTS acceptable for compliance frameworks?

 It depends on the framework and your auditor.
 Debian LTS is a community effort, not a vendor-backed contract.
 Some auditors accept it as a documented compensating control; others require a vendor SLA.
-Clarify with your QSA or compliance lead before June 10, not after an audit finding.
+Clarify with your QSA or compliance lead now, not after an audit finding.

 Check your full stack for EOL exposure

-Debian 12 is one of several deadlines landing in June 2026.
-Kubernetes 1.32, MariaDB 10.6, and Debian 11 LTS all expire in the same 60-day window.
+Debian 12 is one of a cluster of mid-2026 deadlines.
+Kubernetes 1.33 (June 28) and MariaDB 10.6 (July 6) have already passed, and Debian 11 LTS ends August 31.
 Run your full stack through the EOL checker.

 Scan your stack Check a version Full Debian EOL guide